mikeAdamss/gtk/README.md

 Gdk (good to know) is a simple serverless functon controller.

 It's a go wrapper around an user controlled inventory of aws lamads and good cloud functions.
 The bit that's "good to know" is whether the function succeeded and what was returned.
-This wrapper activates a function from a user-controller inventory, reporting success or failure and print the reponse to terminal formatted via the specified parser.
+This wrapper activates a function from the inventory, reporting success or failure and printing the reponse to terminal via the specified parser (or returns success/fail where no parser was specified).

 ## How it works